mrtnvgr/renoise-tools-mirror/README.md

 Every day, an automatic Github Workflow:
 1. Downloads all tools
 2. Creates branches for new tools and updates existing ones

+Clone this repo with `--single-branch` option to avoid downloading all tools :)